Although we all might love the idea of investing in risk-free stocks, there's no such thing.

 4. Procter & Gamble

-To give you an idea of how steady and consistent Procter & Gamble's business has been over time, consider that the company has increased its dividend for 68 consecutive years.
+Here's how steady and consistent Procter & Gamble's business has been over time.
+The company has been paying dividends for 134 years and increased its payout for 68 consecutive years.
 That's one of the best dividend histories in the entire stock market.

 5. Vanguard Real Estate Index Fund

-The Vanguard Real Estate Index Fund (VNQ 1.21%) invests in myriad real estate stocks, pays an above-average dividend yield, and could be a low-risk but high-potential investment opportunity.
+The Vanguard Real Estate Index Fund (VNQ 0.69%) invests in a diverse index of real estate stocks.
+It pays an above-average dividend yield and could be a low-risk but high-potential investment opportunity.

-To be sure, REITs aren't immune to short-term volatility, and that's especially true when interest rates are rising rapidly (as we've seen in 2022 and 2023).
+To be sure, REITs aren't immune to short-term volatility, and that's especially true when interest rates are rising rapidly.
 But the long-term investment thesis is sound, and the safety of real estate is intact, especially when you're investing in a diverse index fund like this one.

 6. Starbucks